mdmower/geoip-web-api/readme.md

 }
 ```

+If `getHeaders` is available, the default set is removed and only the headers in options are appended to responses.
+Some response headers are generated automatically, like `Content-Type` and `Content-Length`.

 If `cors.origins` and/or `cors.originRegEx` is available and the incoming request has an `Origin` HTTP header that satisfies one of these tests (is in `cors.origins` array or satisfies `cors.originRegEx` RegEx test), then an `Access-Control-Allow-Origin` header will be appended to the response with value equal to the `Origin` header.
 Note that if `cors.originRegEx` is available as a string, the `RegExp` object will be built with `new RegExp(cors.originRegEx, 'i')`.

-If `getHeaders` is available, the default set is removed and only the headers in options are appended to responses.
-Some response headers are generated automatically, like `Content-Type` and `Content-Length`.

 When running this module as a command line application, these options should be saved in a JSON configuration file whose path is passed to the application with argument `--config`.
-When using this module in your own Node.js application, these options should be passed to the `GwaServer` constructor.
+When using this module in your own Node.js application, these options should be passed to the `GeoIpWebApi` constructor.
 See Usage section below.

 ### Example options